Trust-Anchor-Group/Community/README.md

 **Note**: Once file folder reference is added, you need to restart the IoT Gateway service for the change to take effect.

+You will also need to copy the `Community.config` file to the Program Data folder of the gateway, to initialize the database, indexes and full-text-search functions, and then restart the gateway.
+This configuration file contains initialization script that needs to be executed before the service can function properly.

 ## Solution File

 A Visual Studio solution file, with references to the files and folders of this repository, is available: `Community.sln`.